All Saints' Church, Raheny: Later developments

 The church was finally consecrated on 16 December 1989, after a memorial service on 1 November.
 It is occasionally rented for concerts.

 Adjacent to All Saints' are the Johnson Hall and All Saints' Hall, used for church activities, including meetings of the Girl Guides, the Boys Brigade and the Mothers' Union, and also available to rent for community activities.
 Fundraising "car boot sales" are held in the grounds at certain times.

 There is also a modern rectory within the church grounds, replacing the original rectory which stood on glebe lands across the Howth Road, and a well-preserved ornamented gate lodge, for the verger.

 Restoration works

 Some restoration work was done on stained glass windows in the 2000s, and in April 2010, it was announced that the church required extensive roof repairs and an appeal for a quarter of a million euro was launched while a Government heritage building grant was received in early May.
-Further fundraising events included a Whist Day in December 2010 and a Barn Dance in January 2011, along with a Sale of Work, and a fundraising website.
+Further fundraising events included a Whist Day in December 2010 and a Barn Dance in January 2011, along with a Sale of Work, and a fundraising postcard and website.
 The works, which were managed for around 150,000 euro eventually, were completed by 2012.